jtting22/ca04/README.md

 README.md - Understanding how the code works and the breakdown

-census_data.csv/tune.csv - Necessary data to run the files.
+census_data.csv - Necessary data to run the files.

 ## How to use this Repository